AndyGee/jpetstore-6/README.md

 There are several trails that you can follow step by step.
 Just use your IDE to search for all steps in all files.

 For example, in Intellij IDEA:
- - Press CTRL+SHIFT+F and enter the trail you wish to follow, i.e 'TomEE Step' or 'CDI Step'
+ - Press CTRL+SHIFT+F and enter the trail you wish to follow, i.e 'TOMEE STEP' or 'CDI STEP'
  - Select the scope 'Whole project'
  - Uncheck the 'File mask'
  - Click on 'Find'